surya182003/SpendGPT/README.md

 # SpendGPT
-An AI-powered personal finance copilot for students.
-Automatically categorizes spending using local ML, detects unusual transaction spikes, and provides natural-language financial insights via a local LLM.
-Built with FastAPI, PostgreSQL, and Alembic.
+A personal-finance copilot for students: it categorises your spending with a locally trained model, flags unusual transactions before they hurt, and answers plain-English questions about your money through a local LLM..
+Built with FastAPI, MySQL, and React.